svx/k8-traefik/docs/tutorial.md

 For this tutorial, you will use the example [traefik/whoami](https://github.com/traefik/whoami "Link to example application on GitHub") application.

 The application is an HTTP server running on port `80` which returns host-related information in response to incoming requests.

+Check the [README](https://github.com/traefik/whoami/blob/master/README.md "link to README of https://github.com/traefik/whoami") for more information about this app.

 Create a file called `03-whoami.yml` and paste the following content: